 Global Registrations Data in 2021

-Sales are growing fast in Africa and Latin America, even thanks to the acceleration of Mexican activities.
 In Europe Bajaj operates just in the east, with good performance reported in Russia (+28.2%) and in Ukraine (+5.9%).

 In the near future, Bajaj sales performance will still be limited by the slow speed in place in India, while international business is running a record year, helping again the company to be the most resilient among the Indian manufacturers.